Nikita-Ravindra-Albela/Blinkit-Sales-Dashboard-Power-BI-Project/README.md

 ---------------------------------------------------------------------------------------------------------------------------
 Interpretation:
 ---------------------------------------------------------------------------------------------------------------------------
-The chosen variables-Item Weight, Item Visibility, and Rating—do not significantly predict sales.
+The chosen variables-Item Weight, Item Visibility, and Rating do not significantly predict sales.
 This indicates that other factors (e.g., promotions, location, outlet type, seasonality) are likely stronger drivers of sales.
 ---------------------------------------------------------------------------------------------------------------------------
 ## Business Insights
 ---------------------------------------------------------------------------------------------------------------------------